 TCS Chair Predicts AI Agents Could Match Headcount

-At Tata Consultancy Services' annual general meeting, Tata Sons Chairman N Chandrasekaran said the company expects a future where the number of AI agents could match human employees, with NDTV reporting his quote, "I predict that over the next three years, TCS will have as many AI agents as human employees."
+At Tata Consultancy Services' annual general meeting, Tata Sons Chairman N Chandrasekaran said the company expects a future where the number of AI agents could match human employees, with NDTV reporting his quote: 'I predict that over the next three years, TCS will have as many AI agents as human employees.'
 Reuters reported TCS does not plan to downsize staff but will hire less, and that the company cut more than 12,000 jobs last July with a net headcount fall of more than 23,000 in the fiscal year ended March 2026.
-NDTV and Economic Times reported TCS's AI revenue has grown for four quarters at a compound quarterly rate above 22%, reaching an annualised run rate near $2.5 billion.
+NDTV and the Economic Times reported TCS's AI revenue has grown for four quarters at a compound quarterly rate above 22%, reaching an annualized run rate near $2.5 billion.
 Reuters noted TCS shares have fallen more than 32% so far in 2026.

 What happened